Bensalem High School

 Prerequisite: Students must meet state-mandated guidelines for placement in the gifted program

 The gifted American Government course is designed to cover four separate but related units that examine the philosophical, political, and historical underpinnings of American Government.
 Topics of study include but are not limited to: the institutions of American Government, political beliefs and political parties, interest groups, the influence of mass media on modern American Government, civil liberties and civic engagement.
 Students will be expected to read from a number of sources to apply content to current political issues within America.
 This course coincides with the eleventh grade gifted English program.
-This course will run on even years.

 Advanced Placement (AP) American Government (04157)